tomhense/websitereader/README.md

 ### ToDo

-- Make audioFormat used configurable per tts provider
-- Add a setting per tts provider for weather to use async api calls
 - Make supported languages configurable
 - Add disclaimer about api costs that shows when the generate button is clicked the first time
 - Better checks for adding tts provider